Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Abstract

 \section{Abstract}

-Prompt tuning is a modular and efficient solution for training large language models (LLMs).
-One of its main advantages is \textit{task modularity}, making it suitable for multi-task problems.
-However, current soft-prompt-based methods often sacrifice multi-task modularity, requiring the training process to be fully or partially repeated for each newly added task.
-While recent work on \textit{task vectors} applied arithmetic operations on full model weights to achieve the desired multi-task performance, a similar approach for soft-prompts is still missing.
-To this end, we introduce \textbf{Task Prompt Vectors}, created by element-wise difference between weights of tuned soft-prompts and their random initialization.
-Experimental results on 12 NLU datasets show that task prompt vectors can be used in low-resource settings to effectively initialize prompt tuning on similar tasks.
-In addition, we show that task prompt vectors are independent of the random initialization of prompt tuning.
-This allows prompt arithmetics with the pre-trained vectors from different tasks.
-In this way, by arithmetic addition of task prompt vectors from multiple tasks, we are able to outperform a state-of-the-art baseline in some cases.
+Prompt tuning is a parameter-efficient method for adapting large language models (LLMs), where only a small continuous soft prompt is finetuned.
+In recent works, soft prompts have usually been trained in a task-specific way, leaving their multi-task capabilities underexplored.
+Our work aims to make soft prompts more \emph{task modular} based on recent research on task vectors, where arithmetic operations are applied on full model weights to achieve the desired multi-task performance.
+To this end, we introduce \emph{Task Prompt Vectors}, created by the element-wise difference between weights of tuned soft prompts and their random initialization.
+Experimental results on an extensive set of 19 datasets show that task prompt vectors can be used in low-resource settings to initialize prompt tuning on similar tasks effectively.
+In addition, we show that task prompt vectors are independent of the random initialization of prompt tuning on 3 different language model architectures.
+This key property of random initialization independence allows \emph{prompt arithmetics} with the pre-trained vectors from different tasks.
+In this way, the arithmetic addition of task prompt vectors from multiple tasks represents a competitive and computationally more effective alternative to state-of-the-art solutions.